endiliey/chatative/README.md

 ## Develop

-Note that this project is built with Native Code, unlike Create React Native App.
+Note that this project is bui:lt with Native Code, unlike Create React Native App.
 If you've never worked on React Native project, refer to official docs [React Native - Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) for more information on dependencies installation

 I've only tried it for Android but technically speaking it should work on ios as well.